tetherscript/ComfyParamVisualizer/README.md

 50
 ```

-- Go to \SimpleImageDemo\params folder and edit:
+- Nodeid 9 is the Save Image node, and we'll use that to specify the /output/subfolder in which the generated images will be placed.
+Go to \SimpleImageDemo\params folder and edit:
 9-filename_prefix.txt
 ```
 SampleImageDemo
 ```
-This specifies the /output/subfolder in which the generated images will be placed.

 Now edit the image generation batch file to reflect YOUR file paths, server address and port and config files.
 - Go to \SimpleImageDemo folder and edit:
 0 - gen_images.bat